Darren Cross (musician): D.C Cross: (2019–present)

+Ecstatic Racquet (2019)

 Cross began a project as D.C Cross in 2019, by playing steel-string acoustic guitar using an American primitive guitar-style with an Australian feel and sound.
 His influences include British folk revivalists Bert Jansch, John Fahey, Leo Kottke as well as newer artists, Ryley Walker and Steve Gunn.
 His first instrumental folk acoustic guitar album as D.C Cross is Ecstatic Racquet.
 Rhythms magazine said "Finding beauty in small details, despair in others.
 It's a special thing to be able to create these wordless stories with such lyrical qualities, and in the context of contemporary Australian music this stands as a rare and quite unique album".

+Terabithian (2020)

 During the COVID-19 pandemic, D.C Cross issued his second album, Terabithian (20 April 2020).
 "Equally parts ambient and instrumental folk guitar influenced by American primitive guitarists, British folk revivalists and 90's new-age ambient music."
 Tone Deaf's Tyler Jenke observed, "To put it simply though, if you're a fan of instrumental music, Terabithian is ... a record you must experience ... with [i] serving as one of the most mesmerising instrumental releases you'll hear for some time.
 D.C Cross' Terabithian is a high watermark of instrumental music."

+Stolen Police Vehicle Down the Great Western Highway (2021)

 "Stolen Police Vehicle Down the Great Western Highway" was released on 28 April 2021, by D.C Cross.
 It is an antipodean instrumental guitar track, which was premiered on Radio National's Breakfast.
 It was the first live music performance on the Australian Broadcasting Corporation (ABC) network in over a year, since the first wave of COVID-19 appeared in Australia.

+Hot-wire the Lay-low (Australian escapist pieces for guitar) (2022)

 Cross released his third D.C Cross album Hot-wire the Lay-low (Australian escapist pieces for guitar) (5 February 2022).
 Once again an instrumental Australian Primitive Guitar album, Folk Radio Uk said "an ace display of solo instrumental guitar music from a player with plenty to say and all the skills to say it..."